 Being overweight or obese is associated with a number of chronic diseases including type 2 diabetes and heart disease.
-Research also shows that being overweight or obese increases the risk of a number of cancers.
+Research also shows that being overweight or obese increases the risk of some cancers.

 There is convincing evidence that overweight and obesity increases the risk of:

 - Oesophageal cancer (adenocarcinoma)

 - Pancreatic cancer